 Lectures, recitations and laboratory practice.
-The class and laboratory work in the first term deals with volumetric analysis, solubility effects, the ionic theory, and equilibria in solutions; in the second term with qualitative analysis; and in the third term with equilibria in gaseous systems and with the chemistry of solids and gases.
+The class and laboratory work in the first term deals with volumetric analysis, solubility effects, the ionic theory, and equilibria in solutions, and in the second term with qualitative analysis; and in the third term the laboratory work consists of selected inorganic preparations and the lectures and classroom exercises of a survey of descriptive inorganic chemistry.

-Texts: Smith-Kendall, Chemistry; A. A. Noyes, Qualitative Analysis.
+Texts: Noyes, Chemistry of Solutions; A. A. Noyes, Qualitative Analysis; Holmes, Chemistry.

 Instructors: Bell, Beckman, and Teaching Fellows.

 Ch.
 6. ENGINEERING CHEMISTRY.
-11 units (4-0-7); first, second or third term.
+11 units (4-0-7); second or third term.